Homecoming FAQs 2016

 To assist you with your planning and answer some questions you might have about Homecoming, we have created this list.
-If you still have questions or concerns, please contact the Office of University Relations - Alumni and Parents at 800.960.6363.
+If you still have questions or concerns, please contact the Office of Alumni and Parent Relations at 800.960.6363.
 Office hours are Monday through Friday, 8 a.m. to 5 p.m.
 (Central Time).

-Why is the Homecoming Parade and Pep Rally on the Georgetown Square?
+Why is the Homecoming Parade at the Tailgate?

 Will I have opportunities to visit with University faculty and staff?

 Yes!
 Homecoming is meant to be for ALL members of the Southwestern community, including faculty and staff (current and retired).
 They are always invited to participate in the weekend’s festivities.
 There are usually faculty and staff sightings at the Homecoming Picnic and the Homecoming Hospitality House.
 Encourage your favorite faculty and staff members to attend by asking them to meet you!